funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 - [X] clear extra space to right of app
 - [X] text size is too small
 - [X] New Thing: placeholder size, capacity size
+- [X] needs to be scroll bar on qeueue entry. rest of page needs to conform to flex wrap.
+- [ ] New Thing: mobile need enter to leave
-- [ ] large space between menu and ghosts enter here
+- [ ] login button obscures move to qeueu when stack too large
-- [ ] queue entry should not grow completely freely (will take up most of screen if other entries are empty
 - [ ] better launcher flow for pwa on native, when screen opens, it just shows the icon + black screen + Text 'Ghosts'
+- [ ] render ghost entry: Ghost + card should be bigger on mobile.
+Sign up button is obscured by ghost.
+- [ ] render ghost entry: desktop - card is too wide (ghost is perfect)

 New Page Design
 - [ ] implement new page design